 Medical Editor: John P. Cunha, DO, FACOEP

 Dalvance (dalbavancin) for injection is a lipoglycopeptide used to treat adult patients with acute bacterial skin and skin structure infections (ABSSSI) caused by susceptible isolates of the following Gram-positive microorganisms: Staphylococcus aureus (including methicillin susceptible and methicillin-resistant strains), Streptococcus pyogenes, Streptococcus agalactiae and Streptococcus anginosus group (including S. anginosus, S. intermedius, S. constellatus).
-Common side effects include nausea, headache, and diarrhea.
+Common side effects of Dalvance include nausea, vomiting, headache, diarrhea, rash, and itching.

 For treatment of adults with ABSSSI, the recommended two-dose regimen of Dalvance is 1000 mg followed one week later by 500 mg.
 Each dose should be administered over 30 minutes by intravenous infusion.
 Dalvance may interact with cytochrome P450 (CYP450) substrates, inhibitors, or inducers.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Dalvance should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.